erddasem/Here2OSM/README.md

 ### Database setup
 ***
-Check out HOWTO for instructions on setting up a routable PostgreSQL database based on OSM data and the information about the relevant database tables.
+Check out HOWTO for instructions on setting up a routable PostgreSQL database based on OSM data.

 ### Build
 ***